sql-formatter-org/sql-formatter/docs/keywordPosition.md

 ## Options

-- `"standard"` (default) Indents code by the amount specified by `indent` option.
+- `"standard"` (default) indents code by the amount specified by `indent` option.
-- `"tenSpaceLeft"` - Indents in tabular style with 10 spaces, aligning keywords to left.
+- `"tenSpaceLeft"` indents in tabular style with 10 spaces, aligning keywords to left.
-- `"tenSpaceRight"` - Indents in tabular style with 10 spaces, aligning keywords to right.
+- `"tenSpaceRight"` indents in tabular style with 10 spaces, aligning keywords to right.

 Caveats of using `"tenSpaceLeft"` and `"tenSpaceRight"`: